 We are committed to engaging the most marginalized people, places, and issues in our region and around the world.
-Our approach is to balance out immediate relief efforts with long-term development efforts –working for systemic change that gets at root causes whenever possible.
-Watch for opportunities for all ages to engage your head, heart, hands, and voice [holler!].
+Our approach is to balance our immediate relief efforts with long-term development efforts –working for systemic change that gets at root causes whenever possible.

 Simply put, people of color are disproportionately affected in any area of injustice or inequity that you can imagine (including those above).
 It is more often the rule than the exception that our brothers and sisters of color face bias and prejudice in such a way that their basic humanity, worth, safety, and ability to use their God-given potential is too often thwarted. .
 And the Church has not only been complacent in its response, but historically churches have been complicit or the cause of great injustices.
 We say, no more.
 We want to repent, to do justice, to empower and uplift those who have been marginalized.